 Before coming to the sawyer's house, Sorrow had no memories of living on land and now the ship, the only home she knew, was erased as well.
 Except for a dim trace of Captain.
-After days searching for others and food; nights listening to wind and lapping sea, Twin joined her under the hammock and they have been together ever since.
+After days searching for others and food, fingering spilt molasses from the deck straight into her mouth , nights listening to wind and lapping sea, Twin joined her under the hammock and they have been together ever since.
 Both skinned down the broken mast and started walking the shoreline.
 The bits of dead fish they ate intensified their thirst but it was the sight of two bodies rocking in the surf that made them incautious enough to wade away from the rocks into a lagoon just when the tide was coming in.
 Both were swept out to deep water, both treaded as long as they could until the cold over came their senses and they swam not landward, but toward the horizon.
 Very good luck, for they entered a neap rushing headlong toward shore and into a river beyond.

 Sorrow woke up, naked under a blanket, with a warm wet cloth on her forehead and cool fingers holding her hand.
-The smell of milled wood overwhelming.
+The smell of milled wood was overwhelming.
 A woman with gray hair was watching her.